MenkeTechnologies/zpwr/README.md

 To invoke C-x in the shell press the keybinding twice.
 The left most segment of the tmux powerline status bar will be highlighted when the prefix is pressed and dehighlight when prefix is deactivated.

-## Vim Plugins
+## Autosaving Vim Plugins
-There are 76 vim plugins installed.
-One of which is vim-autosave which autosaves all edits thus making `:w` unnecessary.
+One of the vim plugin is vim-autosave which autosaves all edits thus making `:w` unnecessary.
 `:u 0` in vim command(colon) mode will reset all changes in buffer which will then be autosaved.

 ## Bypassing expansion on space